DirkvdBruggen/Datarave/User Manual.md

-#  📘 Algorave Tutorial
+#  📘 User manual Algorave

-Welcome bij Algoraves collabrotive robot!
+Welcome to Algoraves collabrotive robot!
 This tutorial will help you get started co performing with a robot live coder.

 At the moment the tool is build for a livecoding environment called [Mercury](https://github.com/tmhglnd/mercury/).
 I will describe how to download Mercury, but if you want a in depth tutorial please visit [Mercury Tutorial page.](https://github.com/tmhglnd/mercury/blob/master/docs/tutorial.md)